**process fatigue_rainflow#

 Example 3

-Same as before but with the additional definition of M
+Same as before but with the additional definition of M and beta

 as temperature-dependent coefficients.
 In this case calculation of an